EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

 ## ModMgr vs ModUsr（EvtProducer or EvtConsumer）

-* Module Manager(a.k.a 【ModMgr】) who is a manager role such as platform manager, call IOC's MGR_APIs with arguments by product requirements to initModule, or deinitModule before module exit.
+* Module Manager(a.k.a 【ModMgr】) is a manager role such as platform manager, calls IOC's MGR_APIs with arguments by product requirements to initModule, or deinitModule before module exit.
-* Module User(a.k.a 【ModUsr】) who is EvtProducer or EvtConsumer call IOC's USR_APIs.
+* Module User(a.k.a 【ModUsr】) is either EvtProducer or EvtConsumer that calls IOC's USR_APIs.
-  * Event Producer(a.k.a 【EvtProducer】) who generate/trigge events.
+  * Event Producer(a.k.a 【EvtProducer】) generates/triggers events.
-    * EvtProducer will post event to IOC by IOC_postEVT API.
+    * EvtProducer will post events to IOC by IOC_postEVT API.
-  * Event Consumer(a.k.a 【EvtConsumer】) who process events.
+  * Event Consumer(a.k.a 【EvtConsumer】) processes events.
-    * EvtConsumer will subscribe or unsubscribe event to IOC by IOC_subEVT or IOC_unsubEVT API.
+    * EvtConsumer will subscribe or unsubscribe events to IOC by IOC_subEVT or IOC_unsubEVT API.

 ## Conet vs Conles

-* Communicate has Connect or Connectless Mode(a.k.a 【ConetMode】、【ConlesMode】).
+* Communication has Connect or Connectless Mode(a.k.a 【ConetMode】、【ConlesMode】).
 * @ConetMode@:
-  * [1] ObjX MUST call IOC_onlineService to online a service with $SrvArgs and identfied as $SrvID.
+  * [1] ObjX MUST call IOC_onlineService to online a service with $SrvURI and identified as $SrvID.
-  * [2] ObjY MUST call IOC_connectService to that service, and both ObjX/Y will get a $LinkID,
+  * [2] ObjY MUST call IOC_connectService to that service, and both ObjX/Y will get a $LinkID.
-  * [3.1] ObjY call IOC_execCMD with $LinkID to ask ObjX execute commands and get result, or ObjX call IOC_execCMD.
+  * [3.1] ObjY calls IOC_execCMD with $LinkID to ask ObjX execute commands and get result, or ObjX calls IOC_execCMD.
     * Command execution is typically request-response pattern: Initiator -> Executor -> Response
     * CmdInitiator calls IOC_execCMD(LinkID, CmdID, CmdDesc) to send command
     * CmdExecutor has two ways to handle commands: